 - Are subject to an appeal process where their decisions can be challenged

 Sometimes the courts will find that a law passed by the legislative branch of government is invalid.
-But the court is not the final word, as Parliament and legislatures can change the law and, so long as they act constitutionally, can thereby have the final say.
+But the court is not the final word, as Parliament and the legislatures can change the law and, so long as they act constitutionally, thereby have the final say.

 To help ensure that judges are impartial, judges are appointed instead of elected.
 In Canada, we believe that an elected judge might be influenced by those who supported the judge’s election campaign.